helloflask/bootstrap-flask/docs/macros.rst

 render_pagination()
 --------------------

-Render a standard pagination for query pagination object create by Flask-SQLAlchemy.
+Render a standard pagination for query pagination object created by Flask-SQLAlchemy.

 Example
 ~~~~~~~~